eljasl/Lossless-String-Compression/README.md

 - words_comp_mini.txt: Contains a small sample of words_comp.txt

 # Usage
 lsc.py expects a curl POST with a .txt file named "words".
+The words in .txt file need to be separated with either spaces or newlines.

-Use HOST:PORT/compress to compress the contents of a .txt file Use HOST:PORT/decompress to decompress the contents of a .txt file
+Use HOST:PORT/compress to compress the contents of a .txt file

+Use HOST:PORT/decompress to decompress the contents of a .txt file

 # Example